-We organise a cross-country Night Ride in and around Longleat Forest every Tuesday, with a pint in the Horse and Groom after.
+We organise a cross-country Night Ride in and around Longleat Forest every Tuesday, with a pint in the pub after.
 Whether you're new to the club or an existing member everyone is welcome to come and join us, check out the details below for everything you need to know:

 1. Where and When.

-Meet at Woodland’s Church car park, East Woodlands, BA11 5LQ, every Tuesday evening and be ready to ride for 7pm.
+Update!
+Meet at Bath Arms public house in Horningsham, BA12 7LY, every Tuesday evening and be ready to ride for 7pm.
 Members are encouraged to ride to the start-venue, but where this is not possible, car-sharing is recommended.
-On arrival, please park to the left hand side of the church as you approach.
-Please park your vehicle legally, carefully and considerately.
+On arrival, please park legally, carefully and considerately.
 Please do not drive on the grass.

 2. Fitness and Duration.